tongni1975/spark-nlp/docs/en/annotators.md

 </div><div class="h3-box" markdown="1">

+Refer to the [MultiClassifierDLApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.MultiClassifierDLApproach) | [MultiClassifierDLModel](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.MultiClassifierDLModel) Scala docs for more

 ## SentimentDL (Multi-class Sentiment Analysis annotator)

 SentimentDL is an annotator for multi-class sentiment analysis.
 This annotator comes with 2 available pre-trained models trained on IMDB and Twitter datasets

-**NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.

-**NOTE**: UniversalSentenceEncoder, BertSentenceEmbeddings, or SentenceEmbeddings can be used for the inputCol

-**Output type:** CATEGORY
+**Output Type:** CATEGORY

-**Input types:** SENTENCE_EMBEDDINGS
+**Input Types:** SENTENCE_EMBEDDINGS

+**Reference:**

 **Functions:**

-- setLabelColumn: If DatasetPath is not provided, this Seq\[Annotation\] type of column should have labeled data per token.
+- `setLabelColumn`: If DatasetPath is not provided, this Seq\[Annotation\] type of column should have labeled data per token.
-- setLr: Initial learning rate.
+- `setLr`: Initial learning rate.
-- setBatchSize: Batch size for training.
+- `setBatchSize`: Batch size for training.
-- setDropout: Dropout coefficient.
+- `setDropout`: Dropout coefficient.
-- setThreshold: The minimum threshold for the final result otheriwse it will be either neutral or the value set in thresholdLabel.
+- `setThreshold`: The minimum threshold for the final result otherwise it will be either neutral or the value set in thresholdLabel.
-- setThresholdLabel: In case the score is less than threshold, what should be the label.
+- `setThresholdLabel`: In case the score is less than threshold, what should be the label.
 Default is neutral.
-- setMaxEpochs: Maximum number of epochs to train.
+- `setMaxEpochs`: Maximum number of epochs to train.
-- setEnableOutputLogs: Whether to output to annotators log folder.
+- `setEnableOutputLogs`: Whether to output to annotators log folder.
-- setOutputLogsPath: Folder path to save training logs.
+- `setOutputLogsPath`: Folder path to save training logs.
-- setValidationSplit: Choose the proportion of training dataset to be validated against the model on each Epoch.
+- `setValidationSplit`: Choose the proportion of training dataset to be validated against the model on each Epoch.
 The value should be between 0.0 and 1.0 and by default it is 0.0 and off.
-- setVerbose: Level of verbosity during training.
+- `setVerbose`: Level of verbosity during training.

-Refer to the [SentimentDLApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.SentimentDLApproach) Scala docs for more

-Refer to the [SentimentDLModel](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.classifier.dl.SentimentDLModel) Scala docs for more
+> **NOTE**: This annotator accepts a label column of a single item in either type of String, Int, Float, or Double.

+> **NOTE**: UniversalSentenceEncoder, BertSentenceEmbeddings, or SentenceEmbeddings can be used for the inputCol

+**Example:**

 <div class="tabs-box" markdown="1">